National City, California: History

 Frank Kimball first brought novelty and change to the area by building his personal residence.
 His home included a bathtub as well as hot running water, making it the first modern house in the entire county.
 However, it was more than his personal innovative endeavors that allowed the region to flourish.
 By constructing the first roads and railroad in what is now National City, Frank and his brothers most notably were responsible for introducing modern transportation to the residents of the community.
 The brothers also implemented the area's first post office and a wharf for sea-bound imports and exports.
 These large ventures, coupled with smaller personal missions, both contributed to the overall goal of creating a community unparalleled to the times.
 A lasting mark of the Kimballs was the trees they imported and planted from Europe and Asia, accomplished via a partnership with the U.S. Department of Agriculture.
 These trees can be found dotted throughout the city to this very day.
 It was the passion and influence of the Kimballs as well as other early pioneers that made way for the city's incorporation on September 17, 1887.

-I the mid-20th century, businesses on National Avenue catered to the entertainment of sailors stationed at Naval Base San Diego, and became known as the "Mile of Bars".
+In the mid-20th century, businesses on National Avenue catered to the entertainment of sailors stationed at Naval Base San Diego, and became known as the "Mile of Bars".
 In the late 20th century, the city, seeking to end the association of the street with drinking culture, urged the growth of automobile dealerships, transforming the area to be known as the "Mile of Cars".
 Part of the change of business types was the closure of a Pussycat Theater in 1999.
 The last of the bars that was on the "Mile of Bars" was the Trophy Lounge, which lasted until at least 2004.
-In the early 21st century, the city began to utilize eminent domain to create new developments; this met some criticism, to include on Reason TV in a video narrated by Drew Carey.